Duck! and Gather

 Some random thoughts on the Virginia Tech incident of yesterday:

-I’m having trouble getting my brain back on my work, and off this issue.
+• I’m having trouble getting my brain back on my work, and off this issue.
 Apparently, I’m not the ony one.
 Top search query on Technorati this instant: “Virginia Tech”. #2?
 “Cho Seung-Hui”.
-Also, nytimes.com has a team on the matter, posting updates as fast as the [...]
+Also, nytimes.com has a team on the matter, posting updates as fast as the rest of us are commenting.
+It’s the only story that matters right now.

 Like pretty much everyone, I suppose, yesterday’s tragedy at Virginia Tech unsettled me.
 Just when I thought I couldn’t be surprised by such events in this great nation, that one did surprise me.
 It surpirsed me by its setting — at a university — and, of course, by its magnitude.